citp/privacy-policy-historical/r/re/rei/reimageplus.com.md

 Third parties with whom we partner to provide certain features on our site or to display advertising based upon your Web browsing activity use LSOs such as Flash to collect and store information.
 To manage Flash LSOs please click [here.](http://www.macromedia.com/support/documentation/en/flashplayer/help/settings_manager07.html)

 We partner with a third party to either display advertising on our Web site or to manage our advertising on other sites.
 Our third party partner may use technologies such as cookies to gather information about your activities on this site and other sites in order to provide you advertising based upon your browsing activities and interests.
-If you wish to not have this information used for the purpose of serving you interest-based ads, you may opt-out by clicking [here](http://preferences-mgr.truste.com/) (or if located in the European Union click [here](http://www.youronlinechoices.eu/)).
-Please note this does not opt you out of being served ads.
-You will continue to receive generic ads.

 ### Third Party Websites